 What is a Renovation Budget?

-A renovation budget is the maximum amount of money that you would like to spend on your renovation—but that doesn’t mean that you should spread yourself too thin.
-When you set out to find a good renovation team and price out your budget, you want to be realistic about what an appropriate budget is for you.
+A home renovation budget is the maximum amount of money that you would like to spend on your renovation projects in general—but that doesn’t mean that you should spread yourself too thin.
+When you set out to find a good renovation team with good labor costs, you want to be realistic about what an appropriate budget is for you.